How much does your average American know about Spain?

 It was during the Barcelona Olympics.

-I guess that was 1992, so I was about nine at the time.
-Our teacher showed where Spain was on a world map – tiny speck south of England, basically – then briefly explained that in Spain they spoke Spanish and that it had 50 states just like the US.
+I guess that was 1992, so I was about nine and a half at the time.
+Our teacher (she was from Ecuador, I believe) showed us where Spain was on a world map – a small peninsula just south of England, basically – then briefly explained that in Spain they spoke Spanish and that it had 50 states just like the US.

 Then she went right back to teaching us useless vocabulary like hipopótamo, jirafa, and elefante.